Frequently Asked Questions

 Class Members who elect to submit a claim for reimbursement of Out-of-Pocket Losses must provide to the Settlement Administrator information required to evaluate the claim, including: (1) the Class Member’s name and current address; (2) documentation reasonably supporting their claim; and (3) a brief description of the nature of the loss, if the nature of the loss is not apparent from the documentation alone.

-Documentation supporting Out-of-Pocket Losses can include receipts or other documentation not “self-prepared” by the Class Member concerning the costs incurred.
-“Self-prepared” documents such as handwritten receipts are, by themselves, insufficient to receive reimbursement, but can be considered to clarify or support other submitted documentation.
+Documentation supporting Out-of-Pocket Losses could have included receipts or other documentation not “self-prepared” by the Class Member concerning the costs incurred.
+“Self-prepared” documents such as handwritten receipts were, by themselves, insufficient to receive reimbursement, but could be considered to clarify or support other submitted documentation.

 Out-of-Pocket Losses will be deemed “fairly traceable” if: (1) the timing of the loss occurred on or after August 20, 2023, and (2) in the Settlement Administrator’s sole determination, the Out-of-Pocket Losses could reasonably be caused by the Data Incident.